The round–up: spice things up with some of Brisbane’s best Indian restaurants

 Maharani, Boondall: Boondall locals might not like us spoiling the location of their own secret slice of heaven, but Maharani is too good not to mention.
 You can get just about everything here from korma, madras and vindaloo to paneer, Rogan josh and butter chicken.
 Also, fans of a good buffet should know that Maharani has a sizeable one that includes all chef specials, entrees and chutneys.

-Honourable mentions: There are almost too many amazing spots to mention, but we’ve also heard some great things about Sheesh Mahal Indian Restaurant in Moorooka, Taj Bengal in Ashgrove, Eden Garden in South Brisbane, Cleveland’s Little Indian Palace, Paddington’s Sultan’s Kitchen, Masala Art in Petrie Terrace, Indian Mehfil (in the CBD, Ipswich and Taringa) and Scherhazade in Morningside and Kenmore!
+Honourable mentions: There are almost too many amazing spots to mention, but we’ve also heard some great things about Sheesh Mahal Indian Restaurant in Moorooka, Indian Kitchen in West End, Eden Garden in South Brisbane, Cleveland’s Little Indian Palace, Paddington’s Sultan’s Kitchen and Indian Mehfil (in the CBD, Ipswich and Taringa)!

 Know of a place you really love that we might have missed?
 Send your Indian recommendations to [email protected] and we’ll make sure to check it out!